helm/helm/docs/charts.md

++++
+title = "Intro to Charts"
+weight = "1"

+tags = ["charts", "example", "intro", "structure", "format"] section = "developing-charts" categories = ["developing-charts"] type = "page"

+slug = "intro-dev-charts"

+[menu.main]
+  url = "intro-dev-charts"
+  parent = "developing-charts"

++++

 # Charts

 Helm uses a packaging format called _charts_.
 A chart is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.

 Charts are created as files laid out in a particular directory tree, then they can be packaged into versioned archives to be deployed.